 A good link for learning more about Sumer: Ancient Sumer

 2/06/17: I happened to catch an episode of Nova titled Secrets of Noah’s Ark.
 The show is based on a cuneiform tablet recently translated by the British Museum, and the reconstruction of a downscaled version of the ship described in the tablet.
 The tablet apparently describes the flood survivor’s ship as being round—a coracle (reed ship) some 67 meters (220 feet) wide.
 The show also suggests an alternative reason as to how the ark eventually ended up being square, which is the Sumerians' use of square measurements to describe diameter.
 Dating to around 1700BC, the tablet would be the oldest account yet containing a detailed description of the ship; however, as mentioned, the oldest version of the King List—which also mentions a great flood—dates to around 2000BC.
 According to a dailymail.co.uk article I came across, the translator of the tablet—Dr. Irving Finkel—thinks the tablet probably refers to a flood that occurred around 1750BC.
-But given the impractical dimensions of the vessel—especially for a round ship—it makes more sense to me, anyway, that the size of the ship became exaggerated over a much more lengthy time period.
+But given the wildly impractical dimensions of the vessel—especially impractical for a round ship—it would seem more likely to me, anyway, that the size of the ship became exaggerated over a much more lengthy time period.